 What is happening?

-The 2020 VERIP is designed to help the University manage significant budgetary issues caused by the coronavirus pandemic, while providing eligible staff with the choice of an enhanced retirement incentive and retirement planning, education and counseling.
-This program is completely voluntary.
-No one will be required to retire under this program.
+The 2020 VERIP is a completely voluntary program designed to help the University manage significant budgetary issues caused by the coronavirus pandemic, while providing eligible staff with the choice of an enhanced retirement incentive and retirement planning, education and counseling.

 Does the VERIP include eligibility for post-retirement health?